dock108/positive-ev/positive-ev/README.md

 ### Proof of Concept: AI/ML-Driven Bet Timing Alerts

+This Proof of Concept (POC) builds on initial exploratory evidence gathered by analyzing bets placed over the last 30 days.
+The analysis revealed a strong correlation between bet amounts and proximity to game time.
+Specifically, sportsbooks appeared to allow larger wager amounts closer to the start of the game, likely due to increased betting volume and confidence in their odds.

-To capitalize on the observation that betting limits often increase as the event approaches, the first proof of concept (POC) will focus on developing an alert system that uses AI/ML to determine optimal bet timing.
+The POC will focus on leveraging this observation to enhance betting strategies by developing an alert system that uses AI/ML to determine optimal bet timing.
 The system will:

 - **Analyze**:
   - Current time relative to game time.
   - Current EV of the bet.
-  - Historical data on betting limits and volume.
+  - Historical data on betting limits and volume trends.

 - **Alert**:
-  - Notify when it's advantageous to place a bet, considering potential increases in betting limits and EV stability or improvement as game time approaches.
+  - Notify when it’s most advantageous to place a bet, factoring in potential increases in betting limits and the stability or improvement of EV as game time approaches.

-This approach aims to maximize the amount that can be wagered on positive EV opportunities, especially for accounts with betting limits, by strategically timing bets to coincide with higher permissible volumes closer to game time.
+By strategically timing bets, the system aims to optimize the amount wagered on positive EV opportunities, maximizing profitability while accounting for potential limitations from sportsbooks.

 ### Implementing a Time-Based Value Scale

-To effectively assess and act upon betting opportunities as game time approaches, we propose implementing a time-based value scale.
+To effectively assess and act upon betting opportunities as game time approaches, a time-based value scale will be implemented.
 This scale categorizes the proximity to game time into specific bands, each assigned a value from 1 to 5.
 The proposed bands are:

 - **Value 5**: Within 20 minutes of game time
 - **Value 4**: Within 40 minutes of game time